u-boot/u-boot/doc/develop/event.rst

 This can be handled by enabling `CONFIG_EVENT_DYNAMIC`.
 It is then possible to call `event_register()` to register a new handler for a particular event.

+If some context is need for the spy, you can pass a pointer to `event_register()` to provide that.
+Note that the context is only passed to a spy registered with `EVENT_SPY_FULL`.

 Dynamic event handlers are called after all the static event spy handlers have been processed.
 Of course, since dynamic event handlers are created at runtime